delia-qodo/screenshot-to-code/README.md

 Keys needed:

-- [OpenAI API key with access to GPT-4](https://github.com/abi/screenshot-to-code/blob/main/Troubleshooting.md) or Anthropic key (optional)
+- [OpenAI API key with access to GPT-4](https://github.com/abi/screenshot-to-code/blob/main/Troubleshooting.md), Anthropic key, or Grok/xAI API key (at least one required)
-- Both are recommended so you can compare results from both Claude and GPT4o
+- Multiple keys are recommended so you can compare results from different models

 If you'd like to run the app with Ollama open source models (not recommended due to poor quality results), [follow this comment](https://github.com/abi/screenshot-to-code/issues/354#issuecomment-2435479853).